Home » Reviews » Best Phones Under $500-600 (August 2025)

 • Battery: 4,200mAh

 Tired of typical slab bar phones?
-The Motorola Razr 2024 aka Motorola Razr 50 is the best phone under $500 for you.
+The Motorola Razr 2024, aka Motorola Razr 50, is the best phone under $500 for you.
 It has the same 3.6-inch cover screen as the flagship Motorola Razr 50 Plus 2024.
-What’s cooler is the fact that you can run any app on the cover screen so there are no restrictions whatsoever.
+What’s cooler is the fact that you can run any app on the cover screen, so there are no restrictions whatsoever.
 Moreover, you get a 6.9-inch inner screen when unfolded with LTPO and a 120Hz refresh rate.
-The only catch is that the phone uses a mid-range MediaTek Dimensity 7300x processor and a sizeable 4,200mAh battery.
+It is one of the few flip phones that you can get in this price range.

 5. Samsung Galaxy S24 FE: Best Samsung Phone